ariga/atlas/doc/md/guides/postgres/included-columns.md

 ### How do they work?

+A B-Tree index is made of two structures:
+1. The B-tree
-A B-Tree index is made of two structures, 1) the B-tree and 2) The doubly linked list at the leaf node level of the B-tree.
-In an index with included columns, records of the columns mentioned in the `INCLUDE` clause are included in the ‘doubly linked list at the leaf node level of the B-tree’, corresponding to the heap(rows/tuples stored in a table)
+2. The doubly linked list at the leaf node level of the B-tree In an index with included columns, records of the columns mentioned in the `INCLUDE` clause are included in the doubly linked list at the leaf node level of the B-tree, corresponding to the heap (rows/tuples stored in a table).

 :::info
-Each index is stored separately from the table's main data area, which is called the table's heap in PostgreSQL terminology.
-On the other hand, Leaf pages are the pages on the lowest level of the index tree.
-To know more about B-tree index structure in PostgreSQL, visit PostgreSQL documentation [here](https://www.postgresql.org/docs/current/btree-implementation.html#BTREE-STRUCTURE)
+Each index is stored separately from the table's main data area, which in PostgreSQL this is known as the table's _heap_.
+Leaf pages are the pages on the lowest level of the index tree.
+To learn more about the B-tree index structure in PostgreSQL, visit the PostgreSQL documentation [here](https://www.postgresql.org/docs/current/btree-implementation.html#BTREE-STRUCTURE).
 :::

 ### When do we need them?

-Let's demonstrate an example where an index with an INCLUDE clause may be useful, by contrasting it with a unique index without an INCLUDE clause.
+Let's demonstrate an example where an index with an `INCLUDE` clause may be useful, by contrasting it with a unique index without an `INCLUDE` clause.

 First, create a table with the following command: